-The aftermath of a disaster that has directly affected your residence is most often stressful and traumatic.
-Paul Davis provides the following information and tips that can help the recovery process go smoother.
+Dealing with the aftermath of a disaster that has affected your property can be traumatic and stressful.
+Paul Davis shares the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (714) 228-0895

-- Obviously, it’s always important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.
+- Of course, it is extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are all safe.

 - Report the damage to your insurance company as soon as you possibly can.

 - Keep a listing of any household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your home.

 - Is your house safe?
 Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)